behu-kea/first-semester-java/projects/tamagotchi.md

 - Have you thought of a good structure?
 - Is the code easy to understand and read?
 - Does the variablename make sense?
-- Are the methods not too big
+- Are the methods n